top of page

 IMG_1607_web.jpg

 Ayumi Tanaka is a Japanese-born visual artist based in New York.
-Using found photographs, self-portraits, and household items, she engages in photomontages that focus on themes of memory and psychological experience, which is her central practice.
+Using found photographs, self-portraits, and household items, she engages in photomontages that focus on themes of memory and psychological experience.
 Tanaka constructs three-dimensional dioramas, composed of overlapping multiple layers of photo collages, assembled and photographed to depict psychological landscapes.

 Tanaka earned her BFA from Osaka University of Arts in Japan and studied at the International Center of Photography in New York.
 She is the recipient of Grand Prix at the Tokyo International Photography Competition, Photolucida Critical Mass Top 50, Feature Shoot Emerging Photography Award, PDN’s 30 New and Emerging Photographer to Watch, International Center of Photography Director Fellowship, and New York Foundation for the Arts Fellowship.